samichamali/App-and-Web-Development/README.md

 2. **Run the Docker Files**:
       ```bash
    docker-compose up --build

-  ´´
-   This make install the dependencies automatically and after 30 seconds to a minute, please head to http:// localhost on your browser and expect the website to be working there!
+This make docker install the dependencies automatically and after 30 seconds to a minute, please head to http:// localhost on your browser and expect the website to be working there!